trustwallet/developer/wallet-core/newblockchain.md

 ## C Interface

-Once you are satisfied with your C++ implementation write a C interface for it.
-The C interface needs to be as small as possible so that clients don't need to worry about implementation details.
-If you are implementing blockchain `Xxx` create a `TWXxxAddress.h` to handle addresses associated to the blockchain and `TWXxxSigner.h` to handle transaction signing.
+Once you are satisfied with your C++ implementation, time to write some tests for C interface, usually you don't need to change the generated C interfaces, those C interfaces are made as small as possible so that clients don't need to worry about implementation details.
+If you are implementing blockchain `Xxx`, handle and implement it first in `TWAnyAddress.h` before writing tests.

 Please make sure you catch all C++ exceptions in C implementation.

 Generate the idiomatic interface code by running `tools/generate-files`.
-If possible test the interface on Android, iOS and TypeScript.
+If possible test the interface on Android, iOS.
 Optionally add integration test to each platform.
 This is required only if the interface is significantly different than the interface used for other blockchains.

 The C interface, any Protobuf models, and integration tests should be third commit.